 You may want to subscribe to one of the private equity newsletters before a course to start becoming familiar with the hot topics and the jargon.
 Daily news on Private Equity are published on www.pehub.com and you can sign up for their free daily newswire, which has information on internships, job postings etc. But there are many others.
 Check out Private Equity International — which I find extremelly informative.

-This Is Your Life, Brought to You by Private Equity.
+This New York Times site is as cool as it is accessible — do read it before a course: This Is Your Life, Brought to You by Private Equity.
 The private equity industry has become hugely influential and the NYT shows how the industry’s influence plays out in your daily life.